Partial compactification of stability manifolds via massless semistable objects: Two-dimensional stability spaces

 \subsection{A discrete derived category}

-Let $Q = \Lambda_{2,1,0}$ be the bound quiver with two vertices, one arrow in each direction, and the zero relation given by the composite of these arrows.
-The (principal component of the) stability space $\stab{\Lambda_{2,1,0}}\cong \C^2$ was first described in \cite{MR2739061}, see also \cite{MR3483114,MR3858773} for proofs that the stability space is connected and generalisations to other discrete derived categories.
+Let $\Lambda_{2,1,0}$ be the bound quiver with two vertices, one arrow in each direction, and the zero relation given by the composite of these arrows.
+The (principal component of the) stability space $\Stab{\Lambda_{2,1,0}}\cong \C^2$ was first described in \cite{Woolf10}, see also \cite{BPP16,QW18} for proofs that the stability space is connected and generalisations to other discrete derived categories.

 Let $s$ be the simple representation at the vertex with no relation, and $t=t_0$ the other simple representation.
 The object $s$ is $2$-spherical and $t_0$ is exceptional.
 Since $\twist_{s}(s)=s[-1]$ the twist $\twist_{s}$ generates an infinite cyclic subgroup of automorphisms.
 Set $t_n =\twist_{s}^n(t_0)$.
 There are unique non-split extensions $0\to s \to t_{-1} \to t_0 \to 0$ and $0\to t_0 \to t_1 \to s \to 0$.
 In particular there is a stability condition in which $s$, $t_{-1}$ and $t_0$ are the only stable objects up to shift.
-This lives in a chamber with three walls, and three boundary points at which these objects are respectively massless.
+This lives in a chamber of $\Stab{\Lambda_{2,1,0}}$ with three walls.
 Crossing the wall where $t_{-1}$ destabilises we enter a chamber in which $t_1$ is stable.
 As in the previous example this chamber is the image of the initial one under the action of the twist $\twist_{s}$, and similarly crossing the wall where $t_0$ destabilises we enter the image of the initial chamber under $\twist_{s}^{-1}$.
 However, if we cross the wall where the spherical object $s$ destabilises then we enter a chamber in which only $t_0$ and $t_1$ are stable.
 Unlike the previous chambers which consist of a single cell, this is the union of a sequence of cells, and cell-walls upon which the phases of $t_0$ and $t_1[n]$ agree for $n\in \N$.
-In summary, there is one free orbit of chambers with three stable objects (one spherical and two exceptional) and one free orbit of chambers with two stable objects (both exceptional) under the action generated by $\twist_{s}$.
-As expected, there is one boundary point in $\pcQstab{\Lambda_{2,1,0}}$ at which each of $s$ and $\{ t_n : n\in \Z\}$ is massless.
-Clearly $\twist_{s}$ fixes the former and acts freely and transitively on the latter.
-Its square $\twist_{s}^2$ acts trivially on the Grothendieck group so the images of the boundary points labelled by the $t_n$ map to one of two points in charge space according to whether $n$ is even or odd.
+In summary, $\Stab{\Lambda_{2,1,0}}$ has one free orbit of chambers with three stable objects (one spherical and two exceptional) and one free orbit of chambers with two stable objects (both exceptional) under the action generated by $\twist_{s}$.